WilliamsStudentsOnline/wso-config/README.md

 ``` shell
 $ make run-dev # get better debugging
 ```
+At this point, you will be prompted to enter the root password.
+Be sure that you have enabled password login in your VM's ssh config, and that the root account has a password.
+Change the Makefile to log in as another user (they must be able to run `sudo` though).
+Then, Ansible will execute all of the tasks as you requested.
+You can safely re-run this over and over again as you test.
 ## Directory Structure
 The directory is organized as follows:
 ``` shell